Skidmore Web Design Standards

 The Office of Communications and Marketing and the Web Department are authorized to monitor and review Skidmore's official web pages for accuracy of information and compliance with Skidmore web design standards.
 Units or individuals responsible for pages that do not meet these standards will be asked to modify their pages.
 The Director of Web Development is authorized to remove (or edit without permission) any pages on the Skidmore network that repeatedly fail to meet Skidmore web design standards.
 Please note that these standards are not meant to govern the design of pages intended exclusively for Skidmore students, faculty, or staff (e.g., academic course-related pages, internal newsletters, etc.)

 Additional Recommendations and Considerations

 - It is recommended that all of your website viewable area fit within an area of 800 x 600 pixels.

 - Web pages should be tested on multiple platforms (PC and Mac) and in multiple browsers (IE, Firefox, Safari, etc.).

-- The Office of Communications fully supports web pages developed in the CMS.
+- The Office of Communications and Marketing fully supports web pages developed in the CMS.
 Instructional Technology provides support for web pages created on the college servers using Dreamweaver, subject to their own limits (contact IT for information).

-- The Office of Communications can provide references if you wish to develop a website through off-campus means, but Communications will not provide technical support for any sites not on campus servers, or sites developed by off-campus vendors or designers.
+- The Office of Communications and Marketing can provide references if you wish to develop a website through off-campus means, but Communications will not provide technical support for any sites not on campus servers, or sites developed by off-campus vendors or designers.

 This policy is adapted from the RIT policy on web design standards.
 This policy is subject to change as new standards are deeemed necessary.
 This version is based on the 2009 edition of the Graphic Standards manual, but contains more up-to-date information and thus shall be considered the official statement regarding web design standards.
 If you have any questions, or wish to report an error, please contact the Web Development team of the Office of Communications and Marketing.